Merging reflection intensities in xia2 — when a WAVELENGTH is not a wavelength

 Method (2) affords a great deal of flexibility for data reduction in less straightforward experiments.

-For example, you could specify that several sweeps of images collected from the same sample should be indexed together with the command line parameter multi_sweep_indexing=True
+For example, you could specify that several sweeps of images collected from the same sample should be indexed together with the command line parameter multi_sweep_indexing=True but, by separating the SWEEPs into different WAVELENGTH groups in the .xinfo file, keep the reflection intensities in each group separate for the purposes of merging.

 Surely that’s quite complicated enough?